PostgREST/postgrest/docs/references/api/media_type_handlers.rst

   create domain "*/*" as pg_catalog.xml;

-  -- we'll use an .xml suffix for the view to be clear it's output is always XML create view "lines.xml" as select * from lines;
+  -- we'll use an .xml suffix for the view to be clear its output is always XML create view "lines.xml" as select * from lines;

+  -- transition function
   create or replace function lines_xml_trans (state "*/*", next "lines.xml")
   returns "*/*" as $$
     select xmlconcat(state, xmlelement(name line, xmlattributes(next.id as id, next.name as name), next.geom));
   $$ language sql;

+  -- final function
   create or replace function lines_xml_final (data "*/*") returns "*/*" as $$
   declare